batzuu/warmactest/README.md

 for warmac <3
 for batzuu <3

-change in master branch now ahead of party
+change in master branch now ahead of party now more ahead